sztupy/TGAGWCAGA/_games/3383450-RPG_Chess.markdown

   head-to-head or working together, multiplayer offers endless opportunities for competitive and cooperative fun.</p></li></ul><p class="bb_paragraph"></p><h2 class="bb_tag"><strong>BUILD YOUR ARMY.
 MASTER THE BOARD.
 EXCEL IN COMBAT.</strong></h2><p class="bb_paragraph">Forge your path as a tactician and warrior in <strong>RPG Chess</strong>.
-Every move shapes your pieces, and  every battle brings you closer to ultimate triumph.</p><p class="bb_paragraph">Ready to experience chess in an exciting new way?
+Every move shape your pieces, and every battle brings you closer to ultimate triumph.</p><p class="bb_paragraph">Ready to experience chess in an exciting new way?
 Add <strong>RPG Chess</strong> to your wishlist today!</p>
 languages: English<strong>*</strong><br><strong>*</strong>languages with full audio